ThorEnergyLab/PV_AI_Forecast/README.md

 Important:
 This script is currently untested outside the Jupyter notebook environment and should be considered a starting point for your own implementation.

+## ⚠️ Important Notice

+Integration of this program with a real photovoltaic installation requires solid technical knowledge including:

+- MQTT protocol configuration and message handling
+- LAN controller setup and communication
+- Understanding inverter register maps and data acquisition
+- Fundamentals of photovoltaic system operation
+- Awareness of how varying weather conditions affect system behavior

+This project provides tools and example scripts, but successful deployment and training of the prediction model depend on correctly obtaining and preparing installation-specific data.

+Users without experience in these areas should be prepared for a learning curve or seek expert assistance.

+### Future Possibilities

+Once integrated with a specific installation, this system can potentially be extended to control devices based on forecasted and real-time energy production.
+This capability can help optimize:

+- Scheduling of production processes
+- Operation of household appliances
+- Energy management and load balancing

+Such features will enable smarter use of renewable energy tailored to actual and predicted system output.